May (singer): Wonderland

-May is a Korean artist who made her debut in 2006 but wasn't able to gain any success on any releases.
+May is a Korean artist who made her debut in 2006, but wasn't able to gain any success on her releases.
 May started her music career singing "Miracle" as a theme song along with a F.I.R. cover song "Lydia" as an insert song for a popular Seoul Broadcasting System (SBS) weekend drama "Friends" in late 2005.
-On 7 March 2006 May had a contract with CJ Music releasing her first EP or mini album entitled "Wonderland" that featured seven songs.
-May did not gain much success with her first released charted at number 23 on Korean top 200.
+On 7 March 2006, May had a contract with CJ Music releasing her first EP or mini album entitled "Wonderland" that featured seven songs.

 Smile

 Three months later, on 2 June 2006, May released her second EP or mini album "Smile" with a different publisher, Doremi Media.
 "Smile" reached number 27 in the chart.
 She also covered another song from F.I.R which was, "Fly Away".
 May released two versions of "Smile": a first press limited version with her "M" symbol, and a regular version without the "M" symbol.